Your Guide to the Prettiest Villages in the Cotswolds

 What to Buy: Authentic Souvenirs

-Want to discover the Cotswolds for yourself? 👉 Book the same tour I took on GetYourGuide — I visited Oxford and the Cotswolds on the same day with this organized trip.
+Want to discover the Cotswolds for yourself? 👉 Book the same tour I took — I visited Oxford and the Cotswolds on the same day with this organized trip.
 It was the perfect way to experience a lot without the stress of planning.
 If you book through this link, you’ll support my work at no extra cost to you.

 If this slice of English countryside has inspired you, follow me on Instagram @theplanningpulse for more travel inspiration, slow travel tips, and curated experiences from places that still hold onto their soul.